UU-ER/AdOpT-NET0/docs/source/src_code/DataPreparation.rst

 and ``data_loading.py``.
 For the code of these modules, see their respective pages below.

 Before the data gets processed by the model, you also have to :ref:`set the Model Configuration<workflow_model-configuration>`.
-Regarding this, the options of scaling, clustering and time averaging are elaborated upon in the documentation below.
+Regarding this, the options of scaling, clustering and time averaging are elaborated upon in their respective documentation.

 .. toctree::
     :maxdepth: 1